GoncaloCoutinho/Data-Management-Project/README.md

 The following are the 3 user stories:
 - As a librarian I want to know which are the top rated books by year for the last 10 years so that I can make recommendations to our users.
-- As a student I want to know which are the top 10 books that have the most text reviews so that I can study what leads to the most user engagement in books.
+- As a student I want to know which are the top 10 books and respective authors that have the most text reviews so that I can study what leads to the most user engagement in books.
 - As a new fan of Harry Potter I would like to know how many Harry Potter related books exist in english.